Sush-DataWizard/data-tech-portfolio/prep/study.md

 Delta Lake is an open-source storage layer built on top of Apache Parquet.
 Brings ACID transactions, schema enforcement, versioning & streaming support to data lakes like Amazon S3, Azure Data Lake, and HDFS.
-Delta maintains a transaction log that tracks every operation, enabling ACID behavior and time travel.

 Features: